 Legal structures depend on investors' specific requirements and preferences.
-The legal structure for private funds in which most types of investors are usually prepared to invest is the limited partnership and, with regard to real estate, contractual funds.
+The legal structure for private funds in which most types of investors are usually prepared to invest is the limited partnership and, particularly regarding real estate, contractual funds.
 However, specific structural requirements apply for certain types of investors.